NewViewDev/NewViewDev.github.io/index.markdown

 ### About me:

-I am currently a Senior at the University of Massachusetts Amherst.
+I am an Alumni of the University of Massachusetts Amherst.
 I am interested in everything having to do with computers and this website will be used to document my learning journey.

 ## Projects:
 Here I will link to personal projects.
 There's always more on the way!